MillmanY/MMTransition/README.md

     self.present(second, animated: true, completion: nil)
 ## Use in transition

-1.PassViewFromProtocol use from where you want to pass view controller
+1.PassViewFromProtocol use on where you want to pass view

     // Thsis is you passView
     var passView: UIView { get }
-    // when transition dismiss or popView you need reset your UI func completed(passView: UIView,superV: UIView) 2.PassViewToProtocol is your target controller
+    // when transition dismiss or popView you need reset your UI func completed(passView: UIView,superV: UIView) 2.PassViewToProtocol use on target controller

     //your pass view's superView
     var containerView: UIView { get }